wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-airwalker.md

 You gain a [Spell Dice](https://saltygoo.github.io/class/magic-user#spells), one Doom Point and ...

-1. ... your lungs are crushed, giving you a permanent level of fatigue.
+1. ... you plane-shift to a random location in the plane of air.
-1. ... you are transported into the ether.
+1. ... you are under a permanent levitation spell.
-1. ... all air elementals suddenly knows your exact location.
+1. ... your weight is halved, you have disadvantage on strength checks.
-1. ... you can see the ethereal border.
+1. ... you are under a permanent feather-fall.
 1. ... you hover.
-1. ... the spell word *Capture*.
+1. ... the spell word travel.

 If you roll a catastrophe, the elemental is released.

-## Conjuring an Aerial Servant
+## Conjuring an Airwalker

-If you know the spell [Conjure](https://saltygoo.github.io/2020/11/12/conjure/), you can alter it in such way for a minimum of 4 Spell Dices:
+If you know the spell [Conjure](https://saltygoo.github.io/2020/11/12/conjure/), you can alter it in such way for a minimum of 1 Spell Dices:

 **Conjure Aerial Servant** <br>
-R: 20’ D: [dice] days
+R: self

-The summon has one task only: retrieve the person or object you want dead or alive after which it is banished back to the plane of air.
-It is bound to complete this task as fast as possible, but will try to kill you along the way if it doesn’t slow it down.
+When casting the spell the caster must join hands with up to [dice] people.
+The airwalker will then ask each participant why they seek access to the plane of air.
+If the motive is anything beyond personal freedom, the person must succeed a charisma check to successfully lie to the elemental.
+If everybody passes the check, the airwalker planeshifts the group to the location of their choice in the plane of air.